-Please che ck acknowledgement in the boxes at left.

-comply with all the provisions and requirements of this Request pt as noted in Section 4.4 of this form.

-nd agree to comply with all the provisions and requirements of all ived subsequent to the initial Request for Proposal except as 4.4 of this form.

-Addendum Received

-Addendum Received

-Received

-Received

-Received

-and industry code I have read and understand that t ps, Design Tables, other Proposal Documents and applicable laws es except as noted in Section 4.4 of this form.
-I provided comments to the draft Contract Documents and the Proposal will be deemed incomplete unless the comments to uments are not received on or before the Due Date.
+- I have read and agree to comply with all the provisions and requirements of the Proposal Drawings, Design Tables, other Proposal Documents and applicable laws and industry codes except as noted in Section 4.4 of this form. - I have read and provided comments to the draft Contract Documents and understand that the Proposal will be deemed incomplete unless the comments to the Contract Documents are not received on or before the Due Date.

-Company

-Signed By:

-Print Name:

-Title: Hereunto Duly Authorized

-Date: